Connect with us!

 25K Free Family Fun Ride

 The 25K, new this year, is a relatively flat course with few ups and downs.
 A total of about 850 foot elevation gain.
 Peaceful views of farmland, includes a couple of fun dips.
+(Children under 18 must be accompanied at all times by an adult who is also riding.)

 CLICK ON THE MAPS BELOW AND CHECK THE DETAILS